janscience/MicroConfig/README.md

   SamplingRate: 48.0kHz
 ```

 `2` saves the current configuration to the SD card.
-The content looks
+The content of the
-exactly like the one we just have printed.
-This output is compatible
+configuration file looks exactly like the one we just have
-with YAML files, if you care.
-But more importantly, this output format
+printed.
+This output is compatible with YAML files, if you care.
+But
-is well readable by humans, and can be easily edited in any text
+more importantly, this output format is well readable by humans, and
-editor.
-If there is already a configuration file, you get a
+can be easily edited in any text editor.
+If there is already a
-confirmation message like this:
+configuration file, you get a confirmation message like this:

 ```txt
 Configuration file "micro.cfg" already exists on SD card.